Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 - the frightened ailment cannot be removed and creatures cannot become immune to its effects
 - whenever a creature is hit by an attack, they gain one stack of frightened, with the creature who hit them with the attack as the object of their fear
-- when this tile effect is triggered, make a Focus attack against the triggering creature.
+- when this tile effect is triggered, make a special attack against Focus against the triggering creature.
 If you hit, deal 1d4 + Presence eldritch damage for each stack of frightened that the triggering creature has

 ### Portent of Doom